jonescompneurolab/hnn-core/doc/roadmap.rst

 NetPyNE, see 5-year plan).

-The current `GUI tutorials`_ are aimed at teaching users the neural origin [#f1]_ of some of the most commonly measured signals, including ERPs and low frequency brain rhythms from a single brain area based on prior published studies (https://hnn.brown.edu/index.php/publications/), without command line coding.
-An interactive GUI investigation of how parameter changes map onto changes in the simulated current dipole signal provides the baseline intuition needed to examine the neural mechanisms contributing to the signal.
+The current `GUI tutorials`_ are aimed at teaching users about the neural origin [#f1]_ of some of the most commonly measured signals, including ERPs and low frequency brain rhythms from a single brain area based on prior published studies (https://hnn.brown.edu/index.php/publications/), without command line coding.
+An interactive investigation of how parameter changes map onto changes in the simulated current dipole signal through the GUI provides the baseline intuition needed to examine the neural mechanisms contributing to the signal.
 As new components are developed in HNN-GUI, new tutorials will be developed to train the community on how to apply them in their studies.